Dental Negligence Attorneys

-Dentists in Florida are held to the same standards of care as doctors, nurses and other healthcare professionals.
-While a dentist cannot be held liable if a treatment isn’t successful or doesn’t produce a desired result, they can be held liable if any negligent actions or errors lead to an injury.
+Dentists in Florida are held to the same standards of care as doctors, nurses, and other healthcare professionals.
+While a dentist cannot be held liable if a treatment isn’t successful or doesn’t produce the desired result, they can be held liable if any negligent actions or errors lead to an injury.

 Dentists and other medical professionals must act in accordance with what is known as standards of care.
 If a dentist’s actions fall outside this standard, or if they act with complete disregard of practice guidelines or state regulations (Ch.
 466, Florida Statutes), they can be sued by the patient for negligence, and be held liable for medical costs, lost wages and pain and suffering.